 Is your child interested in, and able to attain, post-secondary education?
 Will they be able to work and earn a supplementary income?
 Will your child be able to live independently?
 If not, what types of living arrangements are available?
 Consider what estate planning you already have in place, such as a will or trust, for when you are no longer around to care for your child.

-Consulting with a professional well-versed in special needs estate planning can also help you avoid potentially costly mistakes, as well as make you aware of available programs like ABLE (Achieving a Better Life Experience), which offers a tax-advantaged savings account.
+Consulting with a professional well-versed in special needs estate planning can also help you avoid potentially costly mistakes.
+They can also introduce you to programs like ABLE (Achieving a Better Life Experience), which offers tax-advantaged savings accounts to fund disability expenses.

 5. Consider a Special Needs Trust (SNT)